AdityaaRavi/Lunar-Lander-javafx/README.md

-# README #
+# README - Lunar-Lander-javafx #

+A simple spacecraft landing game created with javaFX using a custom-built game engine to allow making games using JavaFX.

+***
-Game Controls:
+## Game Controls:

 + Keyboard controls to make each vehicle move up, to the left and right.
 + The user will have to use the gravity to bring the vehicle down, using proper timing to bring it down at the right time and speed.

-Game Elements:
+## Game Elements:

 + Simple gravity physics that accelerate different objects at different rates based on their weight.
 + Static levels each with a simple vertical maze that the player has to navigate.